jwstegemann/fritz2-docs/Store.md

 html {
     p {
         text("actual state = ")
-        s.bind()
+        s.data.bind()
     }
 }
 ```

-By calling `s.bind()` you create a [MountPoint](MountPoint.html) at the end of your data-flow.
+By calling `s.data.bind()` you create a [MountPoint](MountPoint.html) at the end of your data-flow.
 That means that a DOM-element is created by the mount point (in our case a simple `TextNode`) and bound to your `data` so that it will change whenever that state in your `Store` is updated.
 This is what is called _precise data binding_.

 Of course you can use every intermediate action (like `map`,`filter`, etc.) on the `data`-flow as on every other `Flow`: